CHESS EVENTS

 What is the ELO Rating system?

-FIDE rating is a chess rating system developed by the World Chess Federation (FIDE) to provide a standardized way of measuring the strength of chess players.
+FIDE rating is a chess rating system developed by the International Chess Federation (FIDE) to provide a standardized way of measuring the strength of chess players.
 FIDE (World Chess Federation) rating is a measure of a chess player’s strength and is recognized worldwide.

 FIDE ratings are based on a player’s performance in rated games against other rated players.
 The rating system is named after Arpad Elo.
 The inventor of the Elo rating system which is the basis for the FIDE rating system.